Skip to main content

 They can also bulk upload term allocations (the sequence of terms to be completed by each prevocational doctor) or create these term allocations individually.

 To enter information via bulk upload, administrators can complete a spreadsheet and upload this into the system.
-Training on this process will be provided from November 2024.

 Information about accredited terms will initially be uploaded centrally.
 Training providers or Postgraduate Medical Councils (PMC) (as agreed at each state and territory) will provide a completed term data spreadsheet to the project team.
 The term data information will be uploaded and made available in the system within 4 working days.